petevdp/share_notes/notes.md

 - simple room creation DONE
 - real time editing in rooms DONE

-- multiple editors per room ???
+- Define a service that gives us a ydoc instance for the application's room DONE

+- load data from a gist DONE
 - create new gist with room data
-- load data from a gist
 - save back to gist

+- multiple editors per room ???

 ## later